eric-phan/gameofthones-api/README.md

 ### :star: Try it Out

 - API is live at: [Heroku API Page](https://got-house-emblems.herokuapp.com/)
-- Houses of Thrones Webapp: [An implementation of GoT API](https://got-house-emblems.herokuapp.com/)
+- An implementation of this GoT API: [Houses of Thrones Webapp](https://got-house-emblems.herokuapp.com/)

 ### :slightly_smiling_face: Thank you!